eaxly/pydo/README.md

 - Install the dependencies
   - Install the requirements with either pipenv (by running `pipenv install`, *recommended*)
   - or you can use standard pip in a virtualenv (run `pip3 -r requirements.txt` in the root folder of this project.)

+# License
+This project is licensed under the [MPL-2.0](https://choosealicense.com/licenses/mpl-2.0/) license.